prashant-r/ECE-411/README.md

 While we will be responsible for each other’s implementations, eventuallly.
 A general scheme of responsibilities will be divided according to the design units that follow.
 If the design unit falls under memory- Prashant Ravi.
 And if it falls inside datapath -Tony and Thomas.

 The points that should add to 120+ total:
 All under Basic Design Options!
-(65 points) Cache line eviction buffer (8 points) Branch Target Buffer (10 points) Branch prediction under BTB - ( 5 points) LC3-X Support ( 10 points) Support for TRAP, JSSR, and JMP in BTB (5 points) support for unconditional branch and jsr in BTB (5 points) separate branch history table ( 10 points) 2- way set associative BTB with 16 sets (3 points) Bonus fo 8-way set associative L2 cache–10 points
+(65 points) -- Prashant (Basic Datapath CP1, Stalling Unit), Tony(All other instructions) Cache line eviction buffer (8 points) -- Prashant Branch Target Buffer (10 points) -- Thomas
+Branch prediction under BTB - ( 5 points) --Thomas
+LC3-X Support ( 10 points) -- Tony
+Support for TRAP, JSSR, and JMP in BTB (5 points) --Tony support for unconditional branch and jsr in BTB (5 points) --Tony separate branch history table ( 10 points) --Thomas
+2- way set associative BTB with 16 sets (3 points)- Thomas Bonus fo 8-way set associative L2 cache–(10 points) -- Prashant
-Bonus for 8-way truereplacement policy–(8 points) L1I,L1D,L2 cache miss rate –1 point each (3 points total)
-–  1point for branch mispredict rate – 1point
+Bonus for 8-way truereplacement policy–(8 points)-- Prashant L1I,L1D,L2 cache miss rate –1 point each (3 points total) --Prashant –  1point for branch mispredict rate – (1point) --Thomas
-–  1point for bubble insert on rate– 1 point
+–  1point for bubble insert on rate– (1 point) --Thomas

 Detailed work breakdown between team members.
 Tony Jose Aikara :LC3X support, data path to support the full instruction set and data forwarding, support for TRAP, JSSR, and JMP in BTB, Support for unconditional branch and JSR in BTB
 Prashant Ravi: Will be responsible for DRAM bursting, Instruction cache, Data cache, L2 cache and arbiter.
 Basically anything memory related.
 Thomas Niu : data path to support the full instruction set and data forwarding, Branch Prediction under Branch Target Buffer, Branch Target Buffer,
 ReadMEFirst: ( Rules for further commits) Hi team!

 Welcome to tony and friends for ECE 411 MP3.
 For this machine problem we will be using the following conventions for commits: